Please search through our frequently asked questions below for more information.

 If you are a woman of childbearing age and have sex during treatment, you must use some type of birth control.
-Your doctor can help you decide what kind of birth control is best for you.
+Your radiation oncologist can help you decide what kind of birth control is best for you.

-Tell your doctor or radiation therapy nurse if you are taking prescription or over-the-counter medicines.
+Tell your radiation oncologist or radiation therapy nurse if you are taking prescription or over-the-counter medicines.
 He or she will review your current medications, which usually can be continued throughout your treatment.
-Your primary care doctor will still prescribe any medications you are taking for problems other than cancer.
+Your primary care radiation oncologist will still prescribe any medications you are taking for problems other than cancer.

 You may continue to buy your routine medications at your local drugstore.

-If you or your family has any questions about your care, please ask your nurse or doctor.
+If you or your family has any questions about your care, please ask your nurse or radiation oncologist.
 You may also speak with a social worker.

 Being told that you have cancer can affect you and your family in many different ways.
-Social workers may be able to help you with individual counseling, support groups, community resources, transportation, and housing while you are being treated in the Radiation Oncology Center.
+Social workers may be able to help you with individual counseling, support groups, community resources, transportation, and housing while you are being treated in the Mat-Su Valley Cancer Center.